Our Top Portugal Wine Regions

-For centuries, Portugal has mainly been known for one wine (Hint: Four-letter word for harbor), but it’s actually home to over 200 indigenous grape varieties—many of which you won’t find outside the country.
+For centuries, Portugal has mainly been known for one wine, but it’s actually home to over 200 indigenous grape varieties—many of which you won’t find outside the country.

 That makes Portugal an exciting destination for wine lovers, as it offers a rare opportunity to enjoy wines that aren’t widely distributed.
 Not to mention Portugal is also home to some of the most uniquely beautiful vineyards in the entire world.

 Portugal’s wine really burst onto the international scene in the 17th and 18th centuries when a series of wars between Britain and France forced British merchants to acquire wine from Portugal.
 Winemaking was nothing new there, it had been practiced since the time of Greek and Celtic settlers.